kevinhughes27/parity-server/README.md

     1. Stats Keeping Client `POSTs` a JSON object to the server.

-    2. Node server receives the request parses the events into stats
+    2. Server receives the request parses the events into stats

     3. The game is saved to the database and a `201` is returned to the client